friendlyFriend4000/prometheus-immich-exporter/grafana/README.md

 ## Import

+(You may use 1.1.0 if you are not interested in tracking CPU load.)

 To import the dashboard into your grafana, download the [dashboard.json](./dashboard-immich_1_2_0.json) file and import it into your server.
 Select your prometheus instance and that should be all.

 The graphs can be customized in their relative time.
 Mind that it takes time to populate them if you set relative time to monthly or yearly